-In a client solution I’d typically recommend writing logs and metrics to ElasticSearch (ELK) but my hosting provider doesn’t support ELK, so I’ve developed mon and some simple C# classes to generate logs and metrics from my other apps to demonstrate the concept.
+In a client solution I’d typically recommend writing logs to ElasticSearch (ELK) but my hosting provider doesn’t support ELK, so I’ve developed mon and some simple C# classes to generate logs from my other apps to demonstrate the concept.

 To see it working, toy around with uml, and then start mon to see what was logged and measured.